danielvlopes/ruby-unix/en/ubuntu_10.10.md

 Step by step guide to install Rails (last version) and Ruby (1.9.2) on Ubuntu.
 We also cover some GEdit setting with GMate plugin.

-You can also download the torrent of the Virtualbox Image if you want to run Ubuntu on top of a virtual machine.
-If you downloaded please help seeding.

 **1º Update apt-get**

 Open the terminal and run: